2013 World Series: Cardinals

 The Cardinals' 2013 World Series appearance was also the pinnacle of the Mike Matheny era.
 In 2014, the Cardinals made their fourth consecutive NLCS after a 90–72 finish and the NL Central title, but lost to the eventual champion San Francisco Giants 4–1.
 The following season, they won 100 games to once again clinch the NL Central, but lost to their archrival Chicago Cubs in the NLDS.
 The Cardinals' 86–76 finish in 2016 and 83–79 finish in 2017 ended without a postseason appearance.
 Midway through the 2018 season, Matheny was fired and replaced by Mike Shildt.
+2013 represents St. Louis last World Series appearance.

 Adam Wainwright and Yadier Molina would become life-time Cardinals, never playing for another team in their careers.
 In 2022, they would set the all-time wins record for a battery with their 203rd victory, passing pitcher Warren Spahn and catcher Del Crandall.

 Carlos Beltrán, Joe Kelly and Matt Adams would later win the World Series with different teams: Beltrán with the 2017 Astros, Kelly with the 2018 Red Sox and 2020 Dodgers, and Adams with the 2019 Nationals.